Skip to main content

 • Click Save to trigger a test login flow.

-• If successful, the SAML Authentication toggle should show as enabled/connected.
+• If successful, the SAML Authentication toggle will show as enabled.

 Optional: Username attribute mapping (IdP-specific)

-Some IdPs let you send a custom attribute (often called userName) to control the username created in LinearB.
-If you do not map a username attribute, LinearB will typically use the user’s email.
+Some identity providers allow sending a custom attribute (often called userName) to control the username created in LinearB.
+If no username attribute is mapped, LinearB typically uses the user's email address.

 Each provider guide includes steps for:

-• Configuring the Entity ID & ACS URL
+• Configuring the Entity ID and ACS URL

 • Adding the X.509 certificate